Clinical systems · Human factors · Performance under pressure

 In practice: interruptions, late arrivals, parallel documentation, missing data.

-“What makes it hard to follow consistently?”
+What makes it hard to follow consistently?

 Redesign might mean:

-Protect the first two minutes from interruption
+- Protecting the first two minutes from interruption.

-Align electronic documentation with the spoken structure
+- Aligning electronic documentation with the spoken structure.

-Make key risks visually obvious
+- Making key risks visually obvious.

 None of that reduces expectations.
+It removes friction.

-That’s system design.
+That is system design.

 When adaptability becomes the main safety mechanism, organisations are outsourcing resilience to clinicians.

+Healthcare does not fail because professionals stop caring.
 It fails when systems quietly demand more than they were built to carry.

-It’s about responsibility — deciding whether pressure is absorbed by design or by people.
+This is not about perfection.
+It is about responsibility — deciding whether pressure is absorbed by design or by people.

 If high performance under pressure is the expectation, then designing for pressure is not optional.